jspchp63/rcircuit-phase-engine/Experiment_00_Minimal_Falsification.md

 Compute failure is not caused by insufficient FLOPs, but by transport and synchronization.

+## Scope
+This experiment does not address performance or task accuracy, only structural coherence stability.

 ## Setup (Thought Experiment)
 Case A: Local phase-only interaction (no value transport) Case B: Identical system with minimal value transport (1-bit)